oltyant/conftrucking/README.md

 * For one event it is either part of the solution (one session) or not
 * N - 1 events followed by E[N] event or not where N=count of events, E is a list where the Nth element is the Nth Event we can choose

-According to the fact that Haskell is purely functional language and it has immutable data collections I turned to solve the problem with an implementation of **Convolution Probabilistic Tree**.
+According to the fact that Haskell is purely functional language and it has persistent, recursive data collections I turned to solve the problem with an implementation of **Convolution Probabilistic Tree**.
 The root start with the initial case when there is no Event which we use.
 Then we insert into the tree the first event which should be either part of the solution (left child of root) or not (right child of root).
 With each newly introduced Event we need to insert two times more element that we have on the deepest level in worst case, which means that the space complexity could be really high: O(2<sup>n</sup>).

 The space complexity can be reduced by the following inclusion of *dead-end cases*:
 * No need to insert any new Node after a Node that contains a solution
 * No need to insert any new Node after a Node that already reach overtime (so not fulfills the criteria)

-Here is an image for the following case:
+Here is a tree for the following case:
 ```
 Event list (length):
 * Event 1 (30 mins)